forrestjgq/lsp/thread/pwpt/pthread4.md

      * a receptacle for the final pipeline value.
      *
      * At this point, proper cleanup on an error would take up
-     * more space than worthwhile in a "simple example," so
+     * more space than worthwhile in a "simple example", so
      * instead of cancelling and detaching all the threads
      * already created, plus the synchronization object and
      * memory cleanup done for earlier errors, it will simply